XDFrost/XDFrost/README.md

 # Hi there, I'm Pratham Gupta 👋
 ## I'm a Blockchain Enthusiast and also interested in Game Development!
+### If you like my work, you can always support me through: https://www.buymeacoffee.com/pratham.gupta

 - 🔭 I build projects in free time.
 - 🌱 I’m currently a college student.